-The Yolo-Solano Air Quality Management District is now offering a new incentive program for low-income residents (at this time) that live within the District to replace their old, non-EPA certified wood stove, fireplace insert, or open-hearth fireplace with a newer, cleaner burning device, such as an EPA certified woodstove/insert or a natural gas, propane, or electric heating device.
+The Yolo-Solano Air Quality Management District is now offering a new incentive program to residents that live within the District to replace their old, non-EPA certified wood stove, fireplace insert, or open-hearth fireplace with a newer, cleaner burning device, such as an EPA certified woodstove/insert or a natural gas, propane, or electric heating device.

 This project is supported by the California Climate Investments (CCI) program, a statewide initiative that puts Cap-and-Trade dollars to work.

-To be considered for this incentive program, residents must meet all of the following requirements:
+To be considered for this incentive program, residents must meet the following requirements:

 - Applicants must have an old, non-EPA certified wood stove, fireplace insert, or open hearth fireplace that is used as the primary source of heat in the home.

-- At this time, only residents that are in a low-income assistance program (WIC, CARE, LIHEAP) or make a total household income of less than $49,454 a year are eligible for this incentive.
+Low-income residents who are in a low-income assistance program (WIC, CARE, or LIHEAP) or make a total household income of less than $49,454 a year are eligible to receive a $3500 voucher.

 This program is available to both homeowners and renters.
 In the case of rental properties, formal approval from the property owner will be required as part of the approval process.

-Approved applicants will receive a voucher for up to $3,500 to redeem at participating retailers.
+Approved applicants will receive a voucher to redeem at participating retailers.